History of the Breed There are varying yarns of the history of this wonderful breed. The

 !!!!! |

-Never purchase a puppy from a retail outlet, pet
+Breeder Never purchase a puppy from a retail outlet, pet store or

-store or raffle.
-The registries can give you a list of reputable breeders who
+raffle.
+The registries can give you a list of reputable breeders who have

-have signed a code of ethics with their registry or club. (ex.
-United Kennel
+signed a code of ethics with their registry or club. (ex.
+United Kennel Club,

-Club, American Kennel Club Foundation Stock.
-The Internet can also be a source
+American Kennel Club Foundation Stock.
+The Internet can also be a source for

 |